 Different types of baby formula dispensers— there are 3 options:

 - Machines.
-Some formula dispensers like the Baby Brezza are small appliances that mix formula and water together automatically to produce a warm bottle instantly.
+Some formula dispensers are small appliances that mix formula and water together automatically to produce a warm bottle instantly.
 These work similarly to coffee machines.
 There is a reservoir for water and a compartment that holds infant formula.
 When the machine is turned on, the water and formula are mixed to produce a warm bottle.
 In terms of price, these formula dispensers are most expensive, but they’re also the most advanced.
 Some are even available with WiFi, so you can make your baby’s bottle through your smartphone from another room or while you’re out.
 Every second matters as a new parent!

 - Mixing formula pitchers.
 These types of formula dispensers are non-electric mixing containers that can hold an entire day’s worth of formula.
 This is a less expensive option than a formula dispensing appliance, and is ideal for daycare, a day at Grandma’s house, or simply having a larger amount of ready-made formula on hand.